Blind-Striker/clash-royale-client-dotnet/README.md

 ```
 # Usage

-The usage of both Pekka.ClashRoyaleApi.Client and Pekka.RoyaleApi.Client libraries is similar.
+The usage of both Pekka.ClashRoyaleApi.Client and Pekka.RoyaleApi.Client libraries are similar.
 And both can be used with any DI library, or it can be used standalone.

 ## Standalone Initialization